cloudapp/help/_posts/0000-01-01-custom-domain.md

 ---
 layout: master
-title: Using a Custom Domain
+title: Using A Custom Domain
 ---

 Custom domains let you share your files with a URL like `example.com/a1b2`.
 This